SkyN9ne/brickOS-bibo/README.md

 * g++

-SETUP
+# SETUP
 -----

-This software will run on Linux and Windows (using the Cygwin tool suite.)
+This software will run on Linux and Windows (using Cygwin, MSYS2, WSL, MinGW etc tool suites with a Bash shell environment)

 To start with brickOS: